zulip/zulip/docs/translating.md

    [frontend](#frontend-translations) translations for details on this).

-2. Create translations [resource][] files using the `python manage makemessages` command.
-This command will create, for each language, a resource file called `translations.json` for frontend strings and `django.po` for backend strings.
+2. Create translation [resource][] files using the `python manage makemessages` command.
+This command will create, for each language, a resource file called `translations.json` for the frontend strings and `django.po` for the backend strings.

    The `makemessages` command is idempotent in that: